 When my team arrived at the residence, we were faced with a daunting task.
 Included in the cleanup process was the remediation of potentially hazardous waste, including human urine and feces.

 One of the of things we noted about Edward’s home was there were no personal photos on the walls nor mementos of the same nature placed about the home.
 There were a number of painting reproductions, but they liked more like something that would be found in the room of a mid-priced motel.

 I made mention of that to Margaret, almost in passing.
 She chuckled and explained that her brother had said time and again that he meant to get photos and other items framed to display in his home, but never got around to it.

 As we were wrapping up work for the first day, Margaret came by the house to check on progress.
-During our work on day one, we’d come across innumerable photos and mementoes of different types.
-These items were tucked in haphazard fashion in no real order, including in the cabinet under the sink.
-Some were damaged, a good deal of them were dusty but unharmed.
+During our work on day one, we’d come across innumerable photos and mementos of different types.
+These items were tucked in a haphazard fashion in no real order, including in the cabinet under the sink.
+Some were damaged, a good deal of them was dusty but unharmed.
 I had put these items on the dining room table to keep them safe and sound during the cleaning and biohazard remediation process.

 When Margaret caught sight of the items placed across the dining room table, she chucked.
 “You know,” she said to me.
 “I’ve got an idea.”

 She found a box and packed up some of the photos I’d gathered by working that day.
 I told her there was about one day left of work on the house and it would be in a position for her brother to return home.

 We did finish work the following day and Margaret and I arranged to meet at the house the next morning.
 A newly hired home care worker was going to be on hand as well.
 I got to Edward’s home after Margaret and the care worker arrived.